neoboi76/pawportal/README.md

 We would like to express our gratitude to:

-- **Mapúa University Faculty** - For guidance and support throughout the project development
+- **Prof. Antonette Gabriel** - For guidance and support throughout the project development
 - **Valenzuela City Veterinary Office** - For the project concept and partnership opportunity
 - **Spring Boot Community** - For excellent documentation and support
 - **Angular Team** - For the robust frontend framework